xbufu/ansible-role-base_vm/README.md

 Ansible Role: Ubuntu Base VM
 =========

-An Ansible role to prepare an Ubuntu Base VM.
+An Ansible role to prepare an base VM template.

 Requirements
 ------------